Stirling Castle was the guardian of the wild and untamed route to the Highlands of Scotland.

 Over the centuries, three major battles have been fought in the castle’s immediate vicinity; with another important one taking place just a few miles to the north.
 It has been besieged or attacked 16 times.

 Stirling Castle as it stands today is of course not the original.
-While the date that building first began remains unknown; the recorded endowment of a castle chapel by Alexander I, sometime between 1107 and 1115 gives us an accurate historical starting point.
+While the date that the building first began remains unknown; the recorded endowment of a castle chapel by Alexander I between 1107 and 1115 gives us an accurate historical starting point.

 Stirling Castle has changed hands numerous times, like a medieval game of ping-pong, sometimes in Scottish hands, sometimes in English.